Amitgitup/mlproject/README.md

 ## End to End Machine Learning Project

 ### Deployment-ready using Flask / Docker.
-Can be hosted on AWS, Azure, or Streamlit Cloud upon request
+Can be hosted on AWS or Azure Cloud upon request.